January 23, 2023CMMS

 Blowers let you remove leaves, debris, and grass cuttings from the field.
 You can’t have a tidy golf course without having multiple blowers.
 Handheld and backpack are the two major types of blowers and your workers need to have both of these.

 It’s a good idea to assign blowers to workers so they can carry them on the go in the field.
 This will help them remove debris from places that aren’t assigned to them.
-When you and/or your workers move through the course, you might see debris or grass cuttings at a specific area.
+When you and/or your workers move through the course, you might see debris or grass cuttings in a specific area.
 Any worker can get it removed instantly if he has a personal blower assigned to him.

 - Bedknife grinder